 Opening Reception + Cultural Trust Gallery Crawl: Friday, September 22, 2017

-Frazier will exhibit a large selection of new works, which offer an incisive exploration of the legacy of racism and economic decline in America’s small towns, as embodied by her hometown of Braddock, Pennsylvania.
-Frazier's work focuses on African American life in Western Pennsylvania.
-For this exhibition she is creating a new series of collaborative portraits is inspired by August Wilson’s Fences and The Piano Lesson; stories of everyday working people's' voices, lives and spirit.
+Silver Eye presents a solo exhibition by LaToya Ruby Frazier held at two locations: Silver Eye's Penn Avenue gallery and at the August Wilson Center's main galleries.
+Frazier will exhibit a large selection of works, which offer an incisive exploration of the legacy of racism, the working class, and economic decline in America’s small towns, as embodied by her hometown of Braddock, Pennsylvania.
+Frazier's work focuses on working class life in Western Pennsylvania.

-A native of Braddock, Pennsylvania, Ms. Frazier is a 2016 MacArthur Foundation ‘Genius’ who works in photography, video, and performance to build visual archives that address industrialism, rustbelt revitalization, environmental justice, health care inequity, family, and communal history.
+Ms. Frazier received the John D. and Catherine T. MacArthur Foundation Fellows Award in 2015 and works in photography, video, and performance in order to build visual archives that address industrialism, rustbelt revitalization, environmental justice, health care inequity, family, and communal history.
 Her work is exhibited widely in the U.S. and internationally, with notable solo exhibitions at Brooklyn Museum; Seattle Art Museum; Institute of Contemporary Art, Boston; and Contemporary Arts Museum Houston.
 In 2015, her first book The Notion of Family (Aperture, 2014) received the International Center for Photography Infinity Award.